kcajheish/ml-study/crash-course.md

     - little monitor on training task
         - we only care about the result of prediction

+online inference
+- predict on demand using a server

+offline inference
+- predict in a batch and store result in data storage for lookup

 guideline
 - keep first model simple
     - e.g. linear over non-linear model